Funeral Directors Category: London

 What each family wants.
 And personal, compassionate care, both for the bereaved and for the person whose body they are caring for – they treat every person with the utmost respect for their dignity and modesty, even though they are no longer alive.

 Every funeral.
 As every family is different, so is every funeral carried out by Compassionate Funerals.
-Hasina and Allistair are there to guide and support, but the funerals they carry out are created by the families who engage them.
+Allistair and Felicity are there to guide and support, but the funerals they carry out are created by the families who engage them.
 Every funeral is tailor made according to the needs of the clients and their faith and culture, and each funeral acknowledges the character and the service and contribution made by the person who has died.

 - Prices here.
 The CMA standardised price list can be found here.